JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 title: "A Review of the Average Jeopardy Contestant"
 date: '2020-04-19'
 layout: post
-summary: Using previously collected Jeopardy contestant data, we investigate the charactieristics of those who makes it onto Jeopardy, and ask the question; how likely are they predicted to win?
+summary: Using previously collected Jeopardy contestant data, we investigate the charactieristics of those who makes it onto Jeopardy, and ask the question; how likely can they be predicted to win?
 categories: Workshop Python Jeopardy
 ---